The formal attorney discipline hearing against Indiana Attorney General Curtis Hill will likely be held in late October.

 Hill’s four alleged victims — including House Democratic aide Samantha Lozano, Senate Democratic communications director Gabrielle McLemore and Senate Republican aide Niki DaSilva — could be among the 18 to 25 witnesses who will likely be called at the hearing, which lawyers for both sides expect to last five days.
 However, Indianapolis criminal defense attorney Jim Voyles, one of three attorneys representing Hill in the disciplinary matter, declined to say whether he would ask any lawmakers to testify, and no attorneys specifically said who those witnesses might be.

-The identities of some of the witnesses are likely not yet known, as both Voyles and commission attorney Seth Pruden said they have not yet seen the written statements investigators collected as part of the criminal and ethical investigations.
+The identities of some of the witnesses are likely not yet known, as both Voyles and commission attorney Seth Pruden said they have not yet seen the written statements investigators collected as part of the special prosecutor and inspector general’s investigations.
 The IG’s report said more than 50 people were interviewed.

 Voyles said he intends to obtain the written statements via a third-party discovery request.
 Pruden said both parties have already tendered interrogatories and production requests, and Hill’s office has already provided the commission with some discovery.